itucsdb1513/itucsdb1513/docs/developer/Mursit Sezen.rst

 Delete Piece
 ++++++++++++
-* Piece can be deleted by typing the name of the piece to the corresponding field and clicking *Delete Piece* button.
+* Piece can be deleted by typing the name of the piece to the corresponding field and clicking *Delete Capture* button.
 * However, if the piece to be deleted is referenced in the Movement Table then this piece can not be deleted;
   since the piece is also placed in the Movement Table.